Charles E W Bean, Diaries, AWM38 3DRL 606/271/1 - 1917 - 1938 - Part 2

 moustache.
 He was very popular in his

-Copany.
+Company.
 I have no idea as to his burial place.

-Informant Sergt.
-S.T Craig 3200
+Informant.
+Sergt.
+S.T.
+Craig 3200

 1st Battalion

-Private Address Hillinworth N.S.W.
+Private Address Hillingworth.
+N.S.W.

 returned on Troopship Boonah